TheologyCommons/Bible.Outline/MD/1 Corinthians.md

 ### The difference between the moon and the sun (15:40-41): They differ from each other in their beauty and brightness.

-THE PERFECTION OF THE RESURRECTION (15:42-9): Paul describes the new body as superior to the old.
+The Perfection of the Resurrection (15:42-9): Paul describes the new body as superior to the old.
 -------------------------------------------------------------------------------------------------

 ### The old body (15:42a, 43a, 43c, 44a, 45a, 46a, 47a, 48a, 49a)